Rising Above the Rim: How Mental Training Can Help You Score Big in Basketball

 Unleash The Inner Player That You Truly Are

-The mind is now a massive factor in basketball at the elite level, just as important as flawless passes, intercepts, shooting and speed - because it controls everything you do on court.
+The mind is now an enormous factor in basketball at the elite level - every bit as important as flawless passes, intercepts, shooting and speed - because it controls everything you do on court.

-Basketball Players Who Perform Better Under Pressure are Mentally Tough.
-This Makes an Enormous Difference On Court.
+This is Why Basketball Players Who Perform Better Under Pressure are Mentally Tough.
+And it Makes a Massive Difference To Your Results On Court.

 Working at the mental level with players showed me that advanced basketball allows little time for conscious thought, during the heat of a game - as so many thoughts and actions are performed via auto-pilot, muscle-memory and experience.

-Great players know the their talent and on-court magic comes instinctively - from deep inside - because the subconscious controls everything they do on court.
+Great players know their talent and on-court magic comes instinctively - from deep inside - because the subconscious controls everything they do on court.